 For more information about the recovery plan, visit CERA’s website(external link).

 Master planning for Lyttelton’s town centre began in May/June 2011.
 Since then the Council has worked with the community to incorporate their ideas and aspirations for Lyttelton’s town centre and beyond into the Master Plan.

-The Lyttelton Master Plan, adopted in June 2012, sets out a community-agreed vision for the Lyttelton township and the critical actions to achieve it.
+The Lyttelton Master Plan, adopted in June 2012, sets out a community-agreed vision for the Lyttelton township and the critical actions to achieve it. (external link)